 If you are a shareholder entitled to attend and vote, you may appoint a proxy.
 If you are a shareholder entitled to cast two or more votes, you may appoint two proxies and specify the number or proportion of votes that each may exercise, failing which each may exercise half of the votes.
+Neither proxy may vote on a show of hands.
 A proxy need not be a shareholder of the company.